Serpensin/HypeRate-Python/.github/pull_request_template.md

 ---
-name: Pull Request
+name: "Pull Request"
-about: Submit a pull request to contribute to HypeRate Python
+about: "Use this template for new features"
-title: ''
+title: '[FEATURE/BUG/FIX/DOCS] '
-labels: []
-assignees: []
 ---

 ## :memo: Description